Rule Number 1: Procedures

 (a) Set forth written findings of fact, conclusions of law and decision on the merits of the case in an initial order;

-(b) Deliver, either in person or by mail, to each party, board member, and board counsel, a copy of the findings of fact, conclusions of law and decision, including a statement of the right to request review of the initial order by the board.
+(b) Deliver, either in person or by mail, to each party, board member, and the staff, a copy of the findings of fact, conclusions of law and decision, including a statement of the right to request review of the initial order by the board.

 (c) If neither party files exceptions to the initial order within 20 days, the board may adopt the initial order as the final order of the board.

-(d) Within 20 days of entry of the initial order, either the board staff or the respondent may file written exceptions to the initial order.
-Such exceptions shall be served on all other parties, the Administrative Law Judge, board counsel, and all members of the board.
-The board shall set a date for submission of written argument on the exceptions and shall notify the board staff and the respondent in writing.
+(d) Within 20 days of entry of the initial order, either the staff or the respondent may file written exceptions to the initial order.
+Such exceptions shall be served on all other parties, the Administrative Law Judge, the staff, and all members of the board.
+The board shall set a date for submission of written argument on the exceptions and shall notify the staff and the respondent in writing.

 (1) The board may provide a brief enforcement hearing for violations of provisions in chapter 42.52 RCW in which the facts are undisputed, the violations appear to be relatively minor in nature, and a penalty no greater than $500 will be assessed for the violations.